Best

 Sales and Inventory

-3,843 homes changed owners in Montreal's housing market during the month of February 2024.
-This indicates a 28.3% increase in sales compared to February last year and an 85% increase compared to last month.
+3,824 homes were sold in Montreal's housing market during the month of October 2024, reflecting a massive 43% growth in sales compared to October last year and a 19.5% increase compared to last month.
+The sales activity in Montreal is now comparable to pre-pandemic trends.

 Property Types’ Performance